WHO WE ARE

 The Museum is housed in the former Wayne County Jail and Sheriff's residence, built in 1855 and used until 1960.
 Two large cellblocks remain intact, featuring 18 original individual cells with inmate artwork and graffiti.
 Visitors will also learn about the sheriff and local government that maintained order in the new county from 1823 to today.

-In addition, the “big house” museum features three floors of exhibits, including the main Evan gallery which has annual themed exhibits, and ongoing exhibits such as the stunning Lyons Pottery & Clyde Glass Gallery, the Military Room showcasing artifacts from the French and Indian War through Desert Storm with a special focus on the Civil War-era, the Commerce Room with artifacts from local businesses, and cultural rooms such as the Boehmler Children’s’ room, the Women of Wayne Room, Indigenous Peoples Exhibit, Weaving Room, and old Kitchen.
+In addition, the “big house” museum features three floors of exhibits, including the main Evans gallery which has annual themed exhibits, and ongoing exhibits such as the stunning Lyons Pottery & Clyde Glass Gallery, the Military Room showcasing artifacts from the French and Indian War through Desert Storm with a special focus on the Civil War-era, the Commerce Room with artifacts from local businesses, and cultural rooms such as the Boehmler Children’s’ room, the Women of Wayne Room, Indigenous Peoples Exhibit, Weaving Room, and old Kitchen.
 Our Carriage House features two-stories and 11 more exhibits ranging from farming to shipwrecks.

 OUR MISSION